mitkof6/OpenSim_API_tutorial/src/README.md

    custom controller as a plugin and use it in the GUI or API to control the excitation of the eye's muscles.
 Based on: https://gitlab.com/vvr/upat_eye_model
+6. *05_model_component_neuron*: demonstrates how to create a leaky-integrate and fire neuron using OpenSim's ModelComponent facilities.